mwgg/docker-ports/README.md

 ```

 ### Basic usage
-1. Clone the repository or copy the contents of docker-ports.sh to the Linux machine running your Docker containers.
+1. Clone the repository or copy the contents of `docker-ports.sh` to the Linux machine running your Docker containers.
-2. Make the script executable: chmod +x docker-ports.sh.
+2. Make the script executable: `chmod +x docker-ports.sh`.
-3. Run the script: ./docker-ports.sh or /path/to/docker-ports.sh.
+3. Run the script: `./docker-ports.sh` or `/path/to/docker-ports.sh`.

 Contributions, ideas, and suggestions are welcome.